mxd0-0/MYBMI/README.md

     - **OnBoardingScreen.kt**: Composable function for the onboarding screen.
 - `com.example.bmi.navigation`
   - **BmiScreens.kt**: Enum class for defining navigation routes.

+## Clean Architecture

+This project follows the principles of Clean Architecture to separate the concerns and make the codebase more maintainable and testable.

 ## Installation